carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-7.md

 }
 ```

+(An important note here is that when registering a type, the definition of the
+storage class must be visible.)

 With this we can now use our `StructType` when generating MLIR from Toy.
 See
 examples/toy/Ch7/mlir/MLIRGen.cpp for more details.